adelian14/Pathway__Multi-Agent-Learning-Assistant/README.md

 ## 🧭 Overview

 **Pathway** is a local-first AI learning assistant built with Streamlit and LLaMA 3.1 via Ollama.
-It helps you define your learning goal, assess your current level, and receive a personalized, structured 4-week curriculum — rendered as an interactive plan with checkboxes and real-time progress tracking.
+It helps you define your learning goal, assess your current level, and receive a personalized, structured 4-week curriculum — rendered as an interactive plan with checkboxes, resource links, and real-time progress tracking.

 Built entirely from scratch **without agentic AI libraries**, Pathway uses a modular multi-agent design to hand off data step-by-step:

-1. 🔍 Diagnostic agent → generates yes/no questions
+1. 🔍 **Diagnostic agent** → generates yes/no questions
-2. 🧠 Assessment agent → reasons about your current level
+2. 🧠 **Assessment agent** → reasons about your current level
-3. 📅 Curriculum agent → builds a week-by-week learning roadmap
+3. 📅 **Curriculum agent** → builds a week-by-week learning roadmap
-4. 🧱 JSON converter agent → transforms the roadmap into an editable, session-aware format
+4. 🧱 **JSON converter agent** → transforms the roadmap into an editable, session-aware format
+5. 🌐 **Resource agent** → suggests curated YouTube and Medium content for each week

-All of this runs locally, with **no cloud dependencies**, using a clean Streamlit interface that’s simple enough for non-technical users.
+Everything runs locally, with **no cloud dependencies**, in a clean Streamlit interface that’s simple enough for non-technical users.

-Whether you're trying to learn Python, Algebra, or Photoshop — Pathway gives you clarity and direction.
+Whether you're trying to learn Python, Algebra, or Photoshop — Pathway gives you clarity, structure, and relevant resources to get started.

 ---